cocos/cocos-docs/en/concepts/scene/shadow.md

 ### AutoAdapt adaptive shadow calculation technology

-Automatically calculate the range of shadows under the viewport and the distance of the shadow camera.
+AutoAdapt adaptive shadow calculation will automatically calculate the range of shadows created under the viewport, as well as the distance of the shadow camera.

 ### GPU Instancing support